Underrated Marvel Comics: See Timely Results

 Underrated Marvel Comics: Man-Thing

 The Man-Thing is a collaborative concept that often gets lampshaded as a lesser version of DC’s Swamp Thing.
-It might have to do with Man-Thing’s lack of agency.
+Probably because of Man-Thing’s lack of agency.
 But a few writers like the late Steve Gerber make use of this trait to explore human nature.

 Howard the Duck